mesushanta/pokedexphp/README.md

 # pokedexphp
-Added Pokedex app using PHP using functional PHP
+Created Pokedex app using PHP using functional PHP using Pokemon api from **pokeapi.co**